ThKrypt/QualCoder/01-Introduction.md

 ![QualCoder Icon](https://qualcoder.files.wordpress.com/2019/01/qualcoder.png?w=500)

-## What is QualCoder?
-QualCoder is free, open source software for qualitative data analysis.
-With QualCoder you can code text, images, audio and video, write journal notes and memos.
-You can categorise codes into a tree-like hierarchical categorisation scheme.
-Coding for audio and video requires the VLC media player.
-Coder comparison reports can be generated for text coding using the Cohen’s Kappa statistic.
-A graph displaying codes and categories can be generated to visualise the coding hierarchy.
-Most reports can be exported at html, open document text (ODT) or as plain text files.
-QualCoder is written in python 3 (version 3.6 and up) using Qt5 for the graphical interface.
-A Sqlite database is used to store the coding data.
-There is also a wordpress site for QualCoder at https://qualcoder.wordpress.com/.

 ## Downloading files and dependencies
 Download the latest QualCoder from GitHub: https://github.com/ccbogel/QualCoder.
 Unzip the folder.
 The main program code is in the QualCoder folder.
 The Examples folder contains some example files which can be loaded into a test QualCoder project.